drwldnjs521/drwldnjs521.github.io/_posts/2022-11-10-stakeholder-requirements.md

 ### PRINT
 - [ ] All documents of an order, needed to be delivered, can be printed.
-- [ ] Documents which are already printed should be distinguished.
+- [ ] Documents that have already been printed can be printed again at any time if required.

 For better understanding, please have a look at the [**details**][details] sketch